HKUST-Aerial-Robotics/D2SLAM/README.md

     enable_loop:=true enable_pgo:=true
  ```

-Good examples of yaml is locate in our datasets.
-We do not suggest you to run very fast even on powerful PC.
+Good examples with various setups of YAMLs are locate in our datasets.
+We do not suggest you to run the evaluation very fast even on powerful PC.
 The dick IO will be the bottleneck.

 ## Datasets
 Please download Quad-camera omnidirectional datasets at: